idlesign/django-etc/README.rst

 Utils
 ~~~~~

-* **etc.toolbox.get_site_url** does its best to provide you with a site URL whether request object is unavailable or not.
+* **etc.toolbox.get_site_url** does its best to provide you with a site URL whether request object is available or not.

 * **etc.toolbox.import_app_module** imports and returns a module from a specific app by its name.